coverclock/com-diag-hazer/README.md

     > kill %+
     > sudo service start gpsd

+Some GPS devices provide a 1Hz One Pulse Per Second (1PPS) signal that is, if implemented correctly, closely phase locked to GPS time.
+Hazer and its gpstool utility are user-space software running on a non-real-time operating system, so any periodic action by Hazer is at best approximate in terms of period.
+But handling 1PPS even with some jitter is useful for casual testing of GPS devices.

-You can test GPS devices like the NaviSys GR-701W that support One Pulse Per Second (1PPS) by toggling the Data Carrier Detect (DCD) modem control line.
+You can test GPS devices like the NaviSys GR-701W that provide 1PPS by toggling the Data Carrier Detect (DCD) modem control line.
 This includes devices that have a USB serial interface.
-Such devices can be used for precision timing applications.
-(Note the addition of the -c flag.)
+Note the addition of the -c flag.

     > gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -E -c